-Different types of dryer
+Different types of dryers

-Condenser dryer vs heat pump dryer; the differences
+Condensator dryer vs heat pump dryer; the differences

 Effect on your laundry

 Because the heat pump dryer dries at a low temperature, however, it does take longer for all the clothes in the drum to dry.
-A heat pump dryer with energy label A+++ takes on average 2 hours and 45 minutes to dry a full load, while a condenser dryer only takes 2 hours and 45 minutes.
+A heat pump dryer with energy label A+++ takes on average 2 hours and 45 minutes to dry a full load, while a condenser dryer takes only 2 hours and 45 minutes.

-Dryers by family size
+Wash dryers by family size

-Dryers with and without a drain hose
+Wash dryers with and without an exhaust hose

 The exhaust dryer uses an exhaust hose to direct the warm air out through a window or hole in the wall.
 However, if you need a new dryer, we do not recommend these dryers because the energy consumption is very high.
 Condensation dryers are more economical, but the heat pump dryer is the best.
 These last two types of dryers have two options for getting rid of the condensation; either a reservoir or a hose to the water outlet.